 - IF you decide that revision surgery is what you really need, AND

 - IF your surgeon believes that remedying your concerns is a feasible approach.

-Ageing Implants or Botched Boob Jobs: Revision Solutions
+Ageing Implants or Botched Boob Jobs: Breast Implant Removal Solutions

 Breast implants DO have a lifespan (as do all medial devices).

 Most breast surgery patients will need to undergo additional breast surgery in their lifetime (revision surgery, replacement or removal).

 - size or shape adjustment (size change, lift with implants)

 - overall improvement of the breast implant appearance